amweng/amweng.github.io/_pages/about.md

   - /about.html
 ---

-I am a currently a M.S.
+I am a M.S.
 Computer Science student at the NYU Tandon School of Engineering.
 I am focusing on Machine learning and finding projects that do social good.

 I am excited to be joining Amazon this summer as a SDE Intern in the Seattle/Bellevue location and will return to Brooklyn in Fall 2021 to continue my M.S. program.